divan/gofresh/README.md

 * No support for Bazaar & SVN *(how to check new commits on them?)*
 * Missing/failed repositories are not reported (no way to identify error from vcs.RepoRootForImportPath)
+* Subpackages from the same repo will be checked all anyway (TODO: optimize)

 ## License